mnieber/skandha/README.md

 ### Implementation of mapDatas

-Internally, `mapDatas` uses `MobX.extendObservable` to create a `@computed` property on the target instance that returns data from the source instance.
+Internally, `mapDatas` creates a property on the target instance that returns data from the source instance.
 In the above example, the use of `mapDatas` to fill
 ``selection.selectableIds` is equivalent to calling

 ```
-MobX.extendObservable(
+Object.defineProperty(
   ctr.selection,
   {
-    get selectableIds() {
+    selectableIds: {
-      return lookUp(ctr.selection.ids, ctr.inputs.todoItemById);
+      get: lookUp(ctr.selection.ids, ctr.inputs.todoItemById)
     }
   }
 );
 ```

-Sometimes, using `MobX.extendObservable` creates a cycle that MobX will complain about.
-In that case, one can use `relayDatas`, which has the same signature as `mapDatas` but is implemented using `MobX.reaction`.